jdaigle/jdaigle.github.io/_posts/2016-01-05-bridging-aspnet-mvc-part-2-the-view-engine.md

 And then on startup, insert the new view engine:

+    ViewEngines.Engines.Insert(0,
-    ViewEngines.Engines.Insert(0, new ViewModelSpecifiedViewEngine());
+        new ViewModelSpecifiedViewEngine());

 In your controller actions, simply construct the view model and return the view result.

     public ActionResult ListSomeResource() {
+         var viewModel
-         var viewModel = new SomeResourceListViewModel();
+             = new SomeResourceListViewModel();
          ...
          return View(viewModel);
     }

 This works well for partial view results too.
 However there is a hiccup: the use of the `Partial()` HTML helper is sort of broken by since it does not have an override that only accepts a view model object.
 It *requires a partial view name*... how annoying.
 But easy enough to work around with this new view engine; the view name can be any string with length > 0.
 So I simply create an extension method to make it easier:

-    public static MvcHtmlString PartialView(this HtmlHelper htmlHelper, object model) {
+    public static MvcHtmlString PartialView(
+        this HtmlHelper htmlHelper,
+        object model)
+    {
-        // minor hack, since all the internals of finding a partial view require a partialViewName return htmlHelper.Partial("null", model);
+        // minor hack, since all the internals of
+        // finding a partial view require a partialViewName return htmlHelper.Partial("null", model);
     }